vb-consulting/RazorSvelte/README.md

 Main Svelte file, this is where your Svelte app is at.

-To be able to work with this file, you'll need an appropriate IDE plugin, like `svelte.svelte-vscode` for the Visual Studio Code.
+To be able to work with this file, you'll need an appropriate IDE plugin, like [`svelte.svelte-vscode`](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) for the Visual Studio Code (recommendation included in this template).

 There are others for JetBrains Rider for example, but I'm not aware of any for standard Visual Studio.

 ### 2) `Index.cshtml.ts`